hmrc/claim-child-benefit-performance-tests/README.md

-**This is a template README.md.
-Be sure to update this with project specific content that describes your performance test project.**

 # claim-child-benefit-performance-tests
-Performance test suite for the `<digital service name>`, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.
+Performance test suite for the `CLAIM_CHILD_BENEFIT` service, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.

 ## Running the tests